Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 A: **Position auto-settles.**

 1. Automatic closure at expiration
-2. Settlement at oracle price
+2. Settlement at Data Source price
 3. Profit/loss in your wallet
 4. Done (no action needed from you)

-### Q: Can the oracle be manipulated?
+### Q: Can the Data Source be manipulated?

 A: **Theoretically possible but unlikely.**

 Dexetera uses:
 - Established data sources (CoinGecko, Chainlink, etc.)
-- Multiple oracle feeds
+- Multiple Data Source feeds
 - Dispute resolution mechanism

-For custom contracts, creator chooses oracle.
+For custom contracts, creator chooses Data Source.
 Choose reputable sources.

-### Q: What if oracle disappears?
+### Q: What if Data Source disappears?

 A: **Contract becomes unresolvable.**

 Dexetera will:
-- [SPECIFY: Pause contract / Use fallback oracle / Other procedure]
+- [SPECIFY: Pause contract / Use fallback Data Source / Other procedure]

 Currently: [SPECIFY YOUR PROCEDURE]

-This is why you should check oracle reliability before trading.
+This is why you should check Data Source reliability before trading.

 ### Q: Can I create a contract on anything?

-A: **Theoretically yes, practically depends on oracle.**
+A: **Theoretically yes, practically depends on Data Source.**

 Requirements:
 - Metric must be measurable
-- Oracle must exist and be available
+- Data Source must exist and be available
 - Metric must be publicly verifiable
 - Shouldn't cause manipulation incentives

 Examples that work:
-- ✓ Bitcoin price (clear, measurable, oracle exists)
+- ✓ Bitcoin price (clear, measurable, Data Source exists)
 - ✓ Stock price (clear, measurable, data available)
 - ✓ Weather data (measurable, APIs exist)